-Over the course of the past year, I have played a lot of “what if” games in my head.
+Over the course of the past four years, I have played a lot of “what if” games in my head.

 What if I had checked on him one more time before I left home that morning?

 What if there was something going on with him that we missed?

 What if. . .

 Some questions I ask myself are simple and have obvious answers.
 Some are infinite conundrums.
 Some are darker than others and will open my eyes some nights where I don’t get to close them back again.

 But, the “what if” I have played most often lately is – what if I had known what that Friday morning had in store for me?
 A day ahead, a month ahead, or even the day I first held him in that suburban hospital in Maricopa County, Arizona.
 How would it have affected my choices?